smailliwnosaj/ElasticsearchService/README.md

 # ElasticsearchService
 Elasticsearch service C# Visual Studio project with two predefined entities: POST mappings, PUT doc async, GET doc(s) by id(s) async, GET docs by query async, and more.

+This version supports combinations of queries with 0 or many terms and 0 or many phrases with contains/not contains for each string.
+Each term can have a fuzziness factor applied...covering misspelled words.
+Each phrase can have a slop factor applied...covering phrases where the words are out of order.
+Each query can be applied to one or many fields of an Elasticsearch entity.

 -----------------------------------------------------------------------------------------------------------------------

 STEP 1: Download and extract this archive